patrick-5546/ubc-course-explorer/README.md

 - The application homepage can be found at http://127.0.0.1:1337/
 - Stop the application with `docker-compose -f docker-compose.prod.yml down`
-  - Add the `-v` argument to also remove the associated volumes (use when switching between development and production)
+  - Add the `-v` argument to remove the associated volumes (use when switching to the development environment)